harshi-cse/cse15l-lab-reports/lab-report-2-week-4.md

 **Failure inducing input:**

-As seen in the contents of test-file-three.md, line five contains a broken link, as it has square brackets followed by an open parenthesis but missing a closed one.
+As seen in the contents of test-file-three.md, line five contains a broken link, as it has square brackets followed by an open parenthesis but is missing a closed one.
 Since our code is only supposed to print out valid links in the file, the contents within the parentheses in line three should be the only output.

 **Symptom:**